melomcr/dynetan/docs/source/Citing.rst

 To cite this package please use the following publication:

 * Generalized correlation-based dynamical network analysis: a new high-performance approach for identifying allosteric communications in molecular dynamics trajectories.
-In revision (2020).
+JCP (2020).
+DOI: `10.1063/5.0018980 <https://doi.org/10.1063/5.0018980>`_

 For further discussion and scientific background, please refer to: